Pauline9500/Pauline9500/README.md

 ### Hi there! 👋

-I am Paulina, a P2P Specialist based in Poland.
+I am Paulina, a P2P Specialist based in Poland

 On a daily basis, I deal with the creation of reports, dashboards, and visualizations